Greenmarket Square: Nineteenth and twentieth centuries

 The square in 1876.
 The pump can be seen in the foreground with the Old Town House in the background and the Central Methodist Church on the right.

 Nearly all the single-storied buildings round the square had been replaced with taller buildings by 1845.
 In 1879 the Central Metropolitan Church was constructed on the square.

 The square lost its prominence following the completion of the Cape Town city hall in 1905 whereupon trading moved to the Grand Parade opposite the city hall.
 In the 1930s a number of art deco style buildings were constructed around the square.

 In 1936 Newspaper House, located on the south corner of the square, was completed and became the headquarters and printing press of a number of local newspapers such as the Cape Times and Cape Argus.

 In the 1950s the square was turned into a parking lot.
 The square and surrounding buildings were declared a national monument in 1961.
 In the late-1980s the parking lot was replaced with a flea market trading African curios and crafts and rented out to private vendors.
 In September 1989 the square was the centre of the Purple Rain Protest against apartheid.

 In the mid-1990s until 2007 the square was run by controversial city counsellor Badih Chaaban who held a lease on 83% of the square and owed the city R3.3 million.
 Chaaban's lease was cancelled in 2007 amid accusations of mismanagement and corruption.
 South Africa's oldest tobacconist, Sturks Tobacco (opening on 1 August 1793), was located on the square until the COVID-19 pandemic and resulting tobacco sales ban resulted in its closure in June 2020.

 Current status

 The Old Town House on Greenmarket Square is the best known building on the square and one of the oldest buildings in South Africa.
 It also houses the Michaelis Collection.

 The square was pedestrianised in the early-2000s allowing for better market access and greater pedestrian safety.
-As of 2016 the Central City Improvement District had been appointed to run the square and conduct research into how it and the trading stores could be improved.
+As of 2016 the Cape Town CCID had been appointed to run the square and conduct research into how it and the trading stores could be improved.